 In a typical resistance weld application, a joint is formed by passing an electric current through the junction between two metal parts, where the local resistance generates enough heat to melt one or both metals.
 The current is supplied by means of a highly conductive electrode that presses down on the parts with a prescribed force.
 Two typical arrangements are illustrated in the figure below.
-Process signatures can be collected by installing a Sciemetric sigPOD PSV monitoring solution to measure the electric current and voltage, the force applied by the electrode, and its position.
+Process signatures can be collected by installing a Sciemetric sigPOD with Process Signature Verification (PSV) software to measure the electric current and voltage, the force applied by the electrode, and its position.
 These high performance process monitors are able to accurately record each of these variables at a high sampling rate, which is important when the duration of the entire weld process is often measured in milliseconds.
 This provides the resolution necessary to capture all of the subtle features that may be correlated to the formation of defects during the weld process.
-These measurements produce a series of weld 'signatures', as shown in the figures below.
+These measurements produce a series of weld 'signatures', as shown in the Figures 2 and 3.
 From this set of basic curves, we can generate a series of secondary curves, including electrical power vs. time, resistance vs. time, and force vs. distance.